Responsible Federated LLMs via Safety Filtering and Constitutional AI: Two Methods for Responsible FedLLM

 \subsection{Constitutional AI (CAI)}

-Constitutional AI (CAI)~\cite{CAI} is a widely recognized RAI method that aims to ensure LLMs generate safe responses.
-CAI defines constitutions, which are guidelines or principles the LLM must follow, and prompts the LLM to self-critique and revise its responses accordingly.
-The self-revised responses are then used to continually refine the LLM, thereby ensuring that it better adheres to the constitution.
-By enforcing ``not generating red responses'' as a constitutional rule, CAI effectively serves as an RAI method.
+Constitutional AI (CAI)~\cite{CAI} is a widely recognized RAI method that ensures LLMs generate safe responses.
+CAI defines constitutions—guidelines or principles that the model must follow—and prompts the LLM to self-critique and revise its responses accordingly.
+These revised responses are then used to further refine the LLM, helping it better adhere to the defined principles.
+By including ``not generating red responses'' as a constitutional rule, CAI effectively reduces unsafe outputs.
+Details of the CAI procedure are provided in the supplementary material.

-To apply CAI, we first collect red responses and self-revised responses from red prompts through the following process.
-Figure~\ref{fig:CAI-turns} illustrates an example of this process. \begin{enumerate}[label=(Turn~\arabic*), leftmargin=*] \item Using a red teaming prompt, the LLM generates a red response.

-\item Using a self-critique prompt, the LLM evaluates and critiques its own response, generating a self-critical response.

-\item Using a self-revision prompt and the conversations from Turn 1 and Turn 2, the LLM generates a self-revised response by revising its red response. \end{enumerate}

-Then, CAI is applied based on the collected data.
-CAI consists of two stages.
-First, supervised finetuning (SFT) is performed on the LLM, where the ``red teaming prompt'' serves as input and the ``self-revised response'' as output.
-Second, preference learning~\cite{PPO,DPO} (specifically, direct preference optimization (DPO)~\cite{DPO}) is applied.
-DPO uses a preference dataset, which consists of two different responses to a single query, with a label indicating the preferred response.
-The preferred response is labeled as ``chosen'', while the other is labeled as ``rejected''.
-DPO trains the LLM to prioritize generating the chosen response.
-To train the LLM to generate self-revised responses, we set the ``self-revised response'' as ``chosen'' and the ``red response'' as ``rejected''.

-As shown in Figure~\ref{fig:safetyfilter_CAI}, we apply CAI to the global model on the server, increasing the likelihood of generating safe responses.
-Note that we apply CAI at the end of each round to improve safety before the global model (global LoRA in FedLLM) is distributed to clients.

 When applying CAI, the model is typically trained for at least one epoch on the CAI dataset~\cite{CAI}.
-However, applying CAI in every round leads to substantial computational overhead: in our experiments, CAI takes approximately 80 minutes per epoch using four NVIDIA A100 GPUs.
-To alleviate this burden, we propose a cost-efficient approach: instead of applying CAI for a full epoch in each round, we apply CAI for only a small number of iterations (50 iterations).
-This shortens the CAI training time per round from 80 minutes to 3.2 minutes, resulting in a 96\% reduction.
-Although applying CAI for one epoch per round is expected to yield better performance, our experiments demonstrate that our cost-efficient approach still achieves sufficiently effective results.
+However, performing CAI in every round of FL leads to substantial computational overhead.
+In our experiments, training for one epoch takes approximately 80 minutes using four NVIDIA A100 GPUs.
+To improve efficiency in FedLLM, we adopt two modifications: (1) apply CAI only to the global model (not to each client), which avoids performing CAI separately on multiple clients; and (2) reduce training to only 50 iterations per round instead of a full epoch.
+This second modification alone cuts training time by 96\%, from 80 to 3.2 minutes per round, while achieving strong safety performance.